-- Patients requiring nasal prongs/cannulae should have flows limited to ≤ 15 litres per minute (lpm) and should wear a procedure or surgical mask to help limit droplet spread; - EMS may transport some patients requiring oxygen with a CPAP device strapped to the patient's face.
+- Patients requiring nasal prongs/cannulae should have flows limited to < 15 litres per minute (lpm) and should wear a procedure or surgical mask to help limit droplet spread; - EMS may transport some patients requiring oxygen with a CPAP device strapped to the patient's face.
 These devices provide for hands-free oxygenation and flow dependent CPAP.
-Flows should be limited to ≤ 15 lpm and if not already in-situ, a viral filter should be placed between the mask and CPAP components (e.g., Figure 1). - o If a bag-valve mask (BVM) system is being used, a viral filter must be placed between the mask and self-inflating bag (e.g., Figure 2a).
+Flows should be limited to < 15 lpm and a viral filter should be placed between the mask and CPAP components (e.g., Figure 1). - If a bag-valve mask (BVM) system is being used, a viral filter must be placed between the mask and self-inflating bag (e.g., Figure 2a).